1967 Oklahoma Sooners football team

 The 1967 Oklahoma Sooners football team represented the University of Oklahoma during the 1967 NCAA University Division football season.
 Led by first-year head coach Chuck Fairbanks, they played their home games at Oklahoma Memorial Stadium and competed as members of the Big Eight Conference.
-The Sooners won all seven conference games and finished the season with one loss they upset number 9 Colorado on November 4th by a score of 23-0 in Norman; they defeated Tennessee, 26–24, to win the Orange Bowl in Miami, Florida.
+The Sooners won all seven conference games and finished the season with one loss to hated rival Texas in the Red River Shootout by two points.
+The Sooners upset number 9 Colorado on November 4 by a score of 23-0 in Norman to move into the top 10 ranking; they defeated Tennessee, 26–24, to win the Orange Bowl in Miami, Florida.

 Entering his second season as head coach, 37-year-old Jim Mackenzie suffered a fatal heart attack at his Norman home in late April.
 Assistant coach Fairbanks, age 33, was promoted several days later.